cryptnt33/deathmatch/exp/040622/Contracts.md

 # Deathmatch game contract

-The purpose of this contract is to allow players who bought a Game NFT to enter a game.
+The purpose of this contract is to start, enter, end, and pick a winner for a game.
 Game mechanics: Ethers pooled from all players while the game is in progress.
 At the end of the game 75% of the pooled ether is awarded to a randomly picked winner.
 The protocol keeps 25% of the pooled ether.
 A new game is started by the contract owner or a delegated address each day.
 Players can purchase game tokens and then they play by depositing one or more tokens.
 A winner is picked by token not by account address - it means that by entering with more than one token a player can increase its chances to win.

 UX to create a game (admins or delegated addresses only):